-Marsha Bradfield was recently appointed as course leader for this new, exciting addition to the fine art programme at Camberwell.
+Marsha Bradfield was recently appointed as course leader for this exciting addition to the fine art programme at Camberwell.

-Describing herself as an artist-curator-educator-fundraiser-researcher-writer and company director, Marsha has worked at Camberwell as year 3 leader on BA Drawing since 2019, and also teaches on BA Interior and Spatial Design, as well as BA and MA Fine Arts at Chelsea College of Arts, where she is also a PhD supervisor and researcher.
+Describing herself as an artist-curator-educator-fundraiser-researcher-writer and company director, Marsha has worked at Camberwell as year 3 leader on BA Drawing since 2019, and also teaches on BA Interior and Spatial Design as well as BA and MA Fine Arts at Chelsea College of Arts, where she is a PhD supervisor and researcher.

 As part of her own practice, Marsha creates events, artworks, exhibitions, curricula, websites, publications and other projects that explore the subject of interdependence – the way in which things are connected to, and rely on, one another taking forms like relationships, systems and exchanges.